New York man sets world record for eating in most Michelin-starred restaurants in one day - ExBulletin

 Completion of the challenge

-Finkelstein initially contacted more than 80 restaurants, but only heard back from 10.
+Finkelstein initially contacted more than 80 restaurants, but only heard from 10 restaurants.
 Unfortunately, four of them lost their star when the Michelin Guide announced its picks for 2022 – just 20 days before its official attempt.

 He frantically contacted other restaurants and luckily managed to secure enough reservations for his official attempt on Oct.
 26.

 The day started with a $36 grilled avocado salad at Le Pavillon in Midtown.
-That was followed by caviar, blini and crème fraîche for US$25 at Caviar Russe.
+That was followed by caviar, blini and crème fraîche for $25 at Caviar Russe.

-Other highlights included grilled scallops dressed with grapefruit and chrysanthemum at Tuome; a $15 bowl of blueberries at Aquavit; a US$24 steak tartare at Oiji Mi; and oysters for US$26 at The Modern.
+Other highlights included grilled scallops dressed with grapefruit and chrysanthemum at Tuome; a $15 bowl of blueberries at Aquavit; a $24 steak tartare at Oiji Mi; and oysters for $26 at The Modern.

 His last bite was in Noda, where he tasted a uni (sea urchin) and caviar-covered chawanmushi.

-The total bill came to US$494, not including tax and tips.
+The total bill came to $494, not including tax and tips.
 The Michelin-starred binge totaled about 5,000 calories, Finkelstein estimated, and was completed in 11 hours.

+The rules meant that Finkelstein could only travel between restaurants on foot or by public transport.

 He told CNN that his nickname growing up was “the finisher” because of his ability to polish everyone’s meals.
 But this was a different competition, he said.